 No. 22 Texas rallies in 4th quarter to beat Iowa State 24-21

-AUSTIN, Texas (AP) Texas believes it's a tougher, more resilient team that last season - and the Longhorns are showing it so far this fall.
+AUSTIN, Texas — Texas believes it’s a tougher, more resilient team that last season – and the Longhorns are showing it so far this fall.

 Quinn Ewers threw for three touchdowns, including the go-ahead, 3-yard pass to Xavier Worthy with 4:43 remaining.
 Linebacker Jaylan Ford produced two turnovers, including a fumble recovery with 2:28 to play.